 4] Use Software Rendering instead of GPU Rendering and see if stops the crashes.
 You will find the setting under Internet Options > Advanced tab.

 5] You may want to read this article on how to Repair Internet Explorer and see if something helps you.

 6] You can also see if the Internet Explorer Troubleshooter Fix It helps in resolving your problems.
-It fixes issues like issues like IE freezes, running slow, security issues, etc.
+It fixes issues like IE freezes, running slow, security issues, etc.

 Run regedit and navigate to the following key:

-Right-click in the right page and select New.
+Right-click in the right side and select New.

 Create a New DWORD value called “MaxConnectionsPerServer”